Show HN: MacProxy Plus – Surf the Modern Web on Vintage Computers

 i really don't like that it wants me to login with my google credentials just to play with it.

-• selimthegrim 2 months ago
+• selimthegrim a year ago

 Zombo.com is crying tears of Flash.

-VyseofArcadia 2 months ago
+VyseofArcadia a year ago

 > MPP converts HTTPS to HTTP, strips out CSS, JavaScript, and other tags the Mac's browser doesn't recognize, then serves super-simplified HTML that actually loads pretty fast on the nearly 40 year old machine.